Uterine Artery Embolization for Adenomyosis: A Treatment Invasive Solution

 Uterine Artery Embolization is a promising, minimally invasive treatment for adenomyosis, providing significant symptom relief and improving the quality of life for many women.
 As with any medical procedure, patients need to consult with their healthcare providers to determine the best treatment option based on their specific condition and medical history.

-If you are seeking more information or considering UAE for adenomyosis, Contact us now to consult Dr. Samir Abdel Ghaffar, Interventional Radiology Consultant, to learn more about this innovative treatment and how it can benefit you.
+If you are seeking more information or considering UAE for adenomyosis, Contact us now to consult Dr. Samir Abdel Ghaffar, Interventional Radiology Consultant. to learn more about this innovative treatment and how it can benefit you.

 ☑️ What is the difference between adenomyosis and endometriosis?